 We also have a range of ways of listening to you and using your experiences to make sure we continue to provide the highest possible standards of patient care and experience.

 Access to your clinical records is limited to clinical teams who are working with you.
 We are moving to use new technology as it becomes available if we believe it will enhance our ability to deliver better services, and responds to people's needs more quickly.
 We use electronic patient records to securely store clinical information which is only accessed by individuals directly involved in your care.
 More recently we began using Skype for Business (formerly Microsoft Lync) to conduct virtual consultations with clinicians where this is appropriate for both clinician and patient.
 You are still able to access a clinician in person should you prefer.
 We have also begun to use a company called DOCMAIL to deliver high quantity letters, e.g. appointments.
-The company fully complies with the Data Protection Act and General Data Protection Regulations.
-While these things are new, we rigorously ensure any systems we use conform to NHS information governance standards and that the appropriate level of encryption and security standards are met.
+The company fully complies with the Data Protection Act 2018 and General Data Protection Regulations.
+We rigorously ensure any systems we use conform to NHS information governance standards and that the appropriate level of encryption and security standards are met.

 We may also need to use records about you to: